OpenGATE/Gate/docs/defining_a_system_scanner_ct_pet_spect_optical.rst

   * *SystemName* is the specific name of the system (one of the entry in column 1),
   * *Level* is the specific name of the level (see column 2),
-  * *UserVolumeName* is the name the user gave to a volume, according to the conventions of Users Guide V7.2:Defining a geometry.
+  * *UserVolumeName* is the name the user gave to a volume, according to the conventions of :ref:`defining_a_geometry-label`.

-* Finally, the specific output corresponding to the system has to be defined for further data analysis (see Users Guide V7.2:Data output).
+* Finally, the specific output corresponding to the system has to be defined for further data analysis (see :ref:`data_output-label`).

 .. table:: Different systems available in GATE and their characteristics.
 In the second column are listed some of the keyword that are also used at in the macro (see also table 2 for a complete list).
 The shape in the third column describe the mother volume, composed of “daughter” volumes as described in Chap.
 3 : a box means a box shaped mother volume containing an array of daughter boxes, a cylinder mother volumes will contains cylinders.
 Cylinders are understood here as tube sectors defined by an inner and outer radius.
    :widths: auto